 Compared with conventional rigid silicon-based electronics, thin, flexible electronics can withstand various deformations such as tension, compression, bending and twisting.
 Pressure sensors that can transform external pressure into electrical signals are an indispensable application of flexible electronics, particularly for biomedical applications.

 A team of researchers from Khalifa University has investigated how to develop a pressure sensor using a novel 2-Dimensional (2D) material, which is a single sheet of material that is just one atom thick, and 3D printing.
 They published their results in Advanced Engineering Materials.
-The research team includes Jing Fu, Research Associate, Somayya Taher, PhD candidate, Prof. Rashid Abu Al-Rub, Director of the Advanced Digital and Additive Manufacturing Center and Professor of Mechanical Engineering, Prof. TJ Zhang, Professor of Mechanical Engineering, Prof. Vincent Chan, Professor of Biomedical Engineering, and Prof. Kin Liao, Professor of Aerospace Engineering.
+The research team includes Jing Fu, Research Associate, Somayya Taher, PhD candidate, Prof. Rashid Abu Al-Rub, Director of the Advanced Digital and Additive Manufacturing Group and Professor of Mechanical Engineering, Prof. TJ Zhang, Professor of Mechanical Engineering, Prof. Vincent Chan, Professor of Biomedical Engineering, and Prof. Kin Liao, Professor of Aerospace Engineering.

 “Pressure sensors can be divided into various categories, including piezoelectric pressure sensors and piezoresistive pressure sensors,” Dr. Kin explained.
 “The working principle of a piezoresistive pressure sensor capitalizes on the change in the electrical resistance of the sensor against applied pressure.
 Such sensors have a simple structure, high sensitivity, fast-frequency response and low-energy consumption, making them popular candidates for various applications.”